BRAVO68WEB/pdf-search/dev-journey.md

 - The app is fast and responsive.
 The search results are returned in less than 30 secs.
 - Batch parsing is also done in parallel to improve the performance.
 - The app is able to handle multiple requests at the same time.
+- Ranking is partially done.
+Non-relevant results are removed from the search results.

 ## Conclusion 🎉